Coronations in Asia: Laos

 Laos crowned its kings, with the last coronation being that of Sisavang Vong at the Royal Palace on 4 March 1905.
-These rites included rituals in which the king made a symbolic payment to representatives of his people for their land, with them in turn acknowledging his legitimacy.
+These rites included rituals in which the king made a symbolic payment to representatives of his people for their land, with them, in turn, acknowledging his legitimacy.
 The last King of Laos, Savang Vatthana, was not crowned due to a communist insurgency which led to the abolition of the Laotian monarchy in 1975.

 Myanmar

 Kings of Burma were crowned in a way similar to its South-East Asian neighbors.
-There were huge Hindu and Buddhist influence on the coronations.
+There were huge Hindu and Buddhist influences on the coronations.

 Nepal

-Kings of Nepal were crowned in a Hindu ceremony whose date was determined by court astrologers.
+Kings of Nepal were crowned in a Hindu ceremony whose date was determined by the court astrologers.
 Prior to the actual coronation, eight different kinds of clay were ceremonially applied to various parts of his body, and the new king took a ritual bath in holy water.
-Afterwards he was sprinkled with clarified butter, milk, curd and honey by representatives of the four traditional Vedic varna ashrama dharma: a Brahman, a warrior, a merchant and a sudra, a laborer.
+Afterward, he was sprinkled with clarified butter, milk, curd, and honey by representatives of the four traditional Vedic varna ashrama dharma: a Brahman, a warrior, a merchant, and a sudra, a laborer.
 Only then was he ready to be crowned.
 At precisely the "right" moment, the royal priest placed a jewel-studded crown on the new king's head.
 The royals next rode on elephants through the streets of Kathmandu, together with other distinguished guests.